 Legend has it that the island was hacked out of the Puig Campana mountain overlooking Benidorm by a giant with his sword.
 The rock crashed down the mountainside and splashed into the bay to form the island.
 You can see the distinctive square gap left behind in the summit.
 Read more about Puig Campana’s myths here.

 You can jump on a tourist boat in Benidorm’s little port and get there in a little over 15 minutes.
 So what’s to see when you get there?

 Most impressive is actually the sight of Benidorm’s phalanx of high-rise blocks with the spectacular mountains behind.
 Benidorm is a phenomenon and seeing all those glass towers from the sea really does give you a different perspective.

 You can glimpse some of the underwater life around the island.
 The catamaran has viewing panels in its double hulls and you get a few minutes to gaze at the fish in crystal clear waters.
 In summer, there’s also a mini-submarine (yes, it really is a yellow submarine!) where you can take a longer look.

-Once ashore, the main thing to do is to head for the top, a stony, zig-zag path that takes you up past the mini-lighthouse to the peak 200 feet (73m) up for impressive cliff-top views.
-If truth be told, you can see pretty much everything there is to see in an hour – the place is only 400 metres long, so as islands go, it’s a bit of a tiddler.
+Once ashore, the main thing to do is to head for the top.
+There’s a stony, zig-zag path that takes you up past the mini-lighthouse to the peak 200 feet (73m) up for impressive cliff-top views.
+If truth be told, you can see pretty much everything there is to see in an hour.
+The place is only 400 metres long, so as islands go, it’s a bit of a tiddler.